katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/02_Introduction_to_NEON.md

 #veg=veg%>%
 #filter(..... !=....)
 ```
-5. Create a simple linear model that uses DBH and height to predict allometries.
+5. Create a simple linear model that uses Diameter at Breast Height (DBH) and height to predict allometries.
 Print the summary information of your model:

 ```r